buildcore-io/build5-otr-examples/src/examples/metadata_nft/TUTORIAL.md

 * User is able to build hierarchy between devices (digital twins).
 * User has full control over digital twins.

-## Shimmer Network & BUILD.5
+## Shimmer Network & BUILDAVERSE

 * Shimmer Network is phasing network for IOTA Network
 * IOTA Network and Shimmer Network are feeless immutable ledgers using unique Tangle technology
 * Shimmer Network has been active since October 2022.
 See more here: https://shimmer.network
-* BUILD.5 is a non-profit association delivering plug & play tooling on top Shimmer and IOTA.
+* BUILDAVERSE is a non-profit association delivering plug & play tooling on top Shimmer and IOTA.
-* Soonaverse is phasing network for BUILD.5 production.
+* Soonaverse is phasing network for BUILDAVERSE production.
-* Soonaverse operates on Shimmer and BUILD.5 operates on IOTA Network.
+* Soonaverse operates on Shimmer and BUILDAVERSE operates on IOTA Network.
 * IOTA Mainnet is yet to be upgraded with “Stardust” update to bring digital twin functionality.

 ## Assumption & limitation for the prototype